Shift-AC/uPartier/README.md

     // class ?
     /**
-     * Attempts to set the status field of user to { @code offline} in database.
+     * Attempts to set the status field of user to {@code offline} in database.
      *
      * @throws IOException if IOException occured when accessing database files.
      */